 (Vanilla bean paste: also never a bad idea.)

-How to make Brown Sugar Yellow Cake
+How to make Yellow Cake (with Brown Sugar)

-The method for this brown sugar yellow cake is different from your average yellow cake.
-First you boil some water and butter together (that’s part of what gives it that fudgy texture).
-Then you stir together the dry ingredients, and add the baking soda and baking powder to the eggs.
 It’s a little odd, but the result is a brown sugar flavored yellow cake that is incredibly moist.
 As I say about the original chocolate cake, the edges are almost brownie like, but somehow still manage to be cake.
 There are no dry edges.

 There’s a reason I’m including a photo of the non-frosted underside of this cake.
 The edges are unreal, even when they don’t have frosting on them.